 The digital transformation: When contracts became data

 By the 20th century, small to large organizations were drowning in paper.
 A survey of 1,000 SMB owners revealed that 45% of SMBs still rely on paper-based agreements.
-The file cabinets holding these contracts not only signifies storing constraints but serious bottlenecks holding back business growth.
+The file cabinets holding these contracts not only signify storage constraints but also severe bottlenecks that are holding back business growth.

 Take international shipping, for example.
 Till date, it is so paper-dependent that for a business to ship packages, the shipping document involves exchanging 50 sheets of paper, in some cases, among 30 different stakeholders.